krithikajain/krithikajain/README.md

 # 💫 About Me:
-💫 About Me<br>Hey there!
+Hey there!
 I’m a curious mind who loves building, breaking, and occasionally fixing things with code.<br>If you’re into thoughtful tech, creative chaos, or just wandering through cool ideas — you’re in the right place.<br><br>✨ Poke around my repos to see what I’ve been up to!<br><br>

 ## 🌐 Socials: